Riftia: Metabolism

-Oxidation of reduced sulfur compounds requires the presence of oxidized reagents such as oxygen and nitrate.
-Hydrothermal vents are characterized by conditions of high hypoxia.
-In hypoxic conditions, sulfur-storing organisms start producing hydrogen sulfide.
-Therefore, the production of in H_{2}S in anaerobic conditions is common among thiotrophic symbiosis.
-H_{2}S can be damaging for some physiological processes as it inhibits the activity of cytochrome c oxidase, consequentially impairing oxidative phosphorylation.
-In R. pachyptila the production of hydrogen sulfide starts after 24h of hypoxia.
-In order to avoid physiological damage some animals, including Riftia pachyptila are able to bind H_{2}S to haemoglobin in the blood to eventually expel it in the surrounding environment.
+Hydrothermal vents create low-oxygen conditions (hypoxia).
+In hypoxic conditions, sulfur-storing organisms start producing hydrogen sulfide (H_{2}S).
+In R. pachyptila, the production of H_{2}S starts after 24 hours of hypoxia.
+H_{2}S can be damaging for some physiological processes as it inhibits the activity of cytochrome c oxidase, impairing oxidative phosphorylation.
+Riftia pachyptila are able to bind H_{2}S to haemoglobin in its blood to expel it in the surrounding environment, in order to avoid physiological damage.
+Additionally, Riftia hemoglobins are atypical in that they are able to carry oxygen in the presence of sulfide without being inhibited by it.